nuejs/www/docs/nuejs/control-flow.md

 ## Loops
-Nue uses `:for` attribute to render over arrays, objects, and components.
-Nue has a somewhat simpler syntax for loops than Vue.
-For example, you don't need to maintain a loop state with a special "key" variable.
+Nue uses `:for` attribute to render over lists and objects.

-## Array loops
 Arrays are looped with syntax like `item in items`, where `items` is the data array and `item` is the element being iterated:

 ```
 <ul>